 Here’s a powerful CTA from Cognitive FX that ticks all the boxes:

 Note how the treatment center adds an empathetic touch to a post about concussion memory loss in its CTA.
 It also leverages its impressive results (“on average, our patients improve by 75%”) to instill confidence.

 Furthermore, look at the strategic placement of the CTAs.

 Cognitive FX places them after setting the stage for the patients’ recovery journey, which strikes an emotional chord with readers.

 The more people share your post, the more eyeballs it gets.
-So, in this last section, let’s look at how you can increase exposure on social networks.
+Let’s look at how you can increase exposure on social networks.

 Unique quotes from subject matter experts boost distribution.

 When you feature a source in your post, odds are they will want to share the post when it gets published.
 Plus, not only do you bake organic distribution directly into your content, but you also back up your claims without conducting additional research.

 When Fio Dossetto, creator of ContentFolks, was writing a guide on content marketing for Ahrefs, she approached 14 marketing leaders for their insights.
 Many of these leaders shared the post with their followers after it went live.

 Here’s Louis Grenier, founder of Everyone Hates Marketers, sharing it on Twitter: